2018

 15 Sep 2018 Oxfordshire

-Concerns summary Failure to prescribe VTE prophylaxis due to electronic patient record (EPR) issues and inadequate safeguards for trauma patients on non-trauma wards, coupled with ineffective EPR alerts, increased the risk of avoidable death.
+Concerns summary (AI summary) Failure to prescribe VTE prophylaxis due to electronic patient record (EPR) issues and inadequate safeguards for trauma patients on non-trauma wards, coupled with ineffective EPR alerts, increased the risk of avoidable death.

 All Responded